Explore the 9/11 Flag Collection for Soldiers and Find Inspiration for Flag Hanging

 - Only display the flag from staff when joining a parade.

-- The flag image can only appear on uniforms of firefighters, military personnel, police officers, or patriotic organizations.
+- The flag image can only appear on the uniforms of firefighters, a 9/11 firefighters raising flag poster, military personnel, police officers, or patriotic organizations.

 - Remember to place the lapel flag on the left lapel, which is close to the heart.